 Aside from Duo Davvero, Dr. Lim has collaborated with many great artists at numerous world renowned venues, including, among others, Jordan Hall, Carnegie Hall, Griffin Auditorium, Harvard University, Tufts University, Princeton University, Boston University, New England Conservatory, University of Vermont, Elmira College, Banff Centre (Canada), Laussane Academie(Switzerland), Prague Conservatory (Czech), and Shanghai Conservatory (China).
 Dr. Lim also collaborates regularly with the New England Conservatory teaching studios of Paul Katz, Natasha Brofsky, Donald Weilerstein, Miriam Fried and Laurence Lesser, appearing in many concerts throughout New England with repertoire such as the complete Beethoven cello sonatas and the violin, viola and cello sonatas of Johannes Brahms.

 Throughout her career, Dr. Lim has served as a collaborative pianist and associate faculty at, among others, Tanglewood Music Festival, Killington Music Festival, Heifetz International Music Institute, Banff Centre, Green Mountain Chamber Music Festival and Music Academy of the West.
 Dr. Lim has received trainings from many renowned pianists, including Vivian Weilerstein, Bruce Brubaker, and Hung-Kuan Chen.

-Dr Lim is currently serving a staff and faculty position at both New England Conservatory and New England Conservatory Preparatory School.
-She wil join Jacobs School of Music at Indiana University Bloomington as a visiting assistant professor in Collaborative Piano and Chamber music department from fall 2018.
+Dr. Lim served a staff and faculty position at both New England Conservatory and New England Conservatory Preparatory School previously.
+She is currently a visiting assistant professor in Collaborative Piano and Chamber Music department at Indiana University Bloomington.